wbolster/plyvel/doc/api.rst

       Move one step back and return the previous entry.

+      This returns the same value as the most recent :py:func:`next` call (if any).

    .. py:method:: seek_to_start()

-      Move the pointer before the start key of the iterator.
+      Move the iterator to the start key (or the begin).

       This "rewinds" the iterator, so that it is in the same state as when first created.
-This means calling .next() will return the first entry.
+This means calling :py:func:`next` afterwards will return the first entry.

    .. py:method:: seek_to_stop()

-      Move the iterator pointer past the end of the range.
+      Move the iterator to the stop key (or the end).

       This "fast-forwards" the iterator past the end.
-After this call the iterator is exhausted, which means a call to .next() raises StopIteration, but .prev() will work.
+After this call the iterator is exhausted, which means a call to :py:func:`next` raises StopIteration, but :py:meth:`~Iterator.prev` will work.

 Errors